CalyxOS/calyxos.org/pages/docs/guide/security/security-faq.md

 Signing is a cryptographic process where we take the factory image of CalyxOS and apply a digital signature that allows your device to attest that the image actually came from Calyx and no one else.

-CalyxOS factory images and OTA updates are signed off-line by one person with sole custody of the signing keys.
+CalyxOS factory images and OTA updates are signed offline using a hardware security module (HSM).
+Private signing keys never exist in plaintext outside the HSM, and custody is distributed across multiple keyholders using Shamir's Secret Sharing so that no single person holds sole control.
+All signing operations are logged to an append-only audit trail and provisioning + signing infrastructure was independently audited by Trail of Bits.
+For a full technical overview, see our [blog post on the HSM signing redesign](https://calyxos.org/news/2026/02/10/calyxos-hsm-signing/).

 ### Could a rogue developer compromise the over-the-air updates?